manibomma/flutter/sampleapp/README.md

           on demand using this constructor's itemBuilder callback.

 9. When a tile is tapped, the function call setState() to notify the framework that the state has been changed.

+10. Each screen is called a "Route" in flutter

+11. In Flutter, Navigator manages a stack containing the app's routes.
+Pushing a route on to the Navigator's stack updates the display to that route while popping it will return to the previous display